An analytic approximation to the covariance between pre- and post-reconstruction galaxy two-point statistics: Acknowledgments

 \section{Acknowledgments}

-We thank Naonori Sugiyama for illuminating discussions on the pre- and post-reconstruction power spectrum covariance, particularly the role of long-wavelength displacmenets in their decorrelation.
+We thank Naonori Sugiyama for illuminating discussions on the pre- and post-reconstruction power spectrum covariance, particularly the role of long-wavelength displacements in their decorrelation.
 We would like to thank Otávio Alves and Misha Rashkovetskyi for help with \texttt{TheCov} and \texttt{RascalC}, respectively.
 MM and MW were supported by the DOE.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51572.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 This work made use of the Cobaya analysis code \cite{Torrado21,CobayaSoftware} and the resulting MCMC chains were analyzed and plotted using GetDist \cite{Lewis19}.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility.